This article was originally posted in August 2018 and was updated in August 2019.

 - Ineffective store visits from area managers

-- Lack of feedback from store teams so head office isn't aware problems exist
+- Lack of feedback from store teams so head office isn't aware that problems exist

 But if the retailer knows that stores find instructions confusing and time-consuming to implement, they can change the format they're given in.